Lela J. Gibson

 MA, Georgetown University, 2007; BA, Carnegie Mellon University, 2005

-My dissertation, "Tracing the Ottoman Enlightenment: Ottoman-Prussian Intellectual Exchange, 1784-1815," examines knowledge exchange alongside diplomatic encounters between the Ottoman Empire and the German-speaking world.
+My dissertation, "Between Aufklärung and Nizam-i Cedid: The German Enlightenment and Ottoman Sufism, 1751-1817," examines knowledge exchange alongside diplomatic encounters between the Ottoman Empire and the German-speaking world.
 The project highlights cultural and intellectual exchange between Europe and the Islamic world in the late eighteenth century.

 "The Ottoman Empire, Islam and the Emergence of German National Identity, 1789-1815," in: Religion, Identity and Politics: Germany and Turkey in Interaction, eds.
-Haldun GAlalp and GAnter Seufert (Routledge, forthcoming, June 2013)
+Haldun Gulalp and Gunter Seufert (Routledge, 2013)

 "A European Jewish woman's travel diary: reflections on Sofia, Salonica, and Constantinople (1911-1912), in Sephardic Lives: A Documentary History of the Ottoman Judeo-Spanish world & its Diaspora, 1700-1950, ed.
 Julia Cohen and Sarah Abrevaya Stein (Stanford University Press, forthcoming).